telerik/maui-docs/knowledge-base/rad-scheduler-disable-dates-outside-current-month.md

 ## Solution

-To achieve the desired behavior of disabling dates outside the current month in RadScheduler, follow these steps:
+To achieve the desired behavior of disabling dates outside the current month in `RadScheduler`, follow these steps:

 1. Subscribe to the `MonthDayTapped` and `DialogOpening` events in your RadScheduler XAML code: